deployphp/deployer/docs/selector.md

 ```

 We can also use `!=` to negate a label.
 For example, `type!=web` is a selector for
-all hosts what has not `type: web` label.
+all hosts which do not have a `type: web` label.

 ```bash
 $ dep info 'type!=web'